zephyrproject-rtos/zephyr/boards/nxp/imx95_evk/doc/index.rst

 This will build an image (zephyr.bin) with the synchronization sample app.

-Copy the compiled ``zephyr.bin`` to the first FAT partition of the SD card and plug the SD card into the board.
-Power it up and stop the u-boot execution at prompt.

-Use U-Boot to load and kick zephyr.bin to Cortex-A55 Core1:
+Then use the following command to boot Zephyr on the core0:

 .. code-block:: console

-    fatload mmc 1:1 0xd0000000 zephyr.bin; dcache flush; icache flush; cpu 1 release 0xd0000000
+    dcache off; icache flush; go 0xd0000000;

-Or use the following command to kick zephyr.bin to Cortex-A55 Core0:
+Or use "cpu" command to boot from secondary Core, for example Core1:

 .. code-block:: console

-    fatload mmc 1:1 0xd0000000 zephyr.bin; dcache flush; icache flush; go 0xd0000000
+    dcache flush; icache flush; cpu 1 release 0xd0000000

 It will display the following console output: